How to Report Phishing to the Office of Information Security

 Phishing is the most common tool used by cybercriminals to steal login credentials, personal information, data, and intellectual property.
 If you receive a “phishy” email (i.e., an email that demands unexpected quick action, comes from an unknown sender, asks you to supply login credentials or other personal information, etc.), please protect yourself and others at our institution by using the Phish Alert Button (PAB).
 When you report a phish using the PAB, our office will investigate the threat and take any necessary action, such as removing all similar messages from systems and notifying our community of the threat.

 The appearance of the PAB varies slightly according to the version of Outlook you use.
-In all versions, the PAB icon appears as an open letter with an orange fishhook.
+In all versions, the PAB icon appears as an open envelope with an orange fishhook.
 When there is accompanying text, some versions will read “Phish Alert” while others will say “Report Phish”.
 Please see below for examples of the icon in various environments.

 Don’t have the PAB?
 Report phishing by sending us an attachment.